Shopping for a computer? But not sure which one to buy?

 If you can afford the extra couple hundred bucks, and you don’t require the portability of a laptop, the iMac is your perfect option.

-In fact, the only computer that I recommend more is:
+The only computer I recommend more than the iMac is:

 4. The Mac Pro